 Step 4: Generate an APK with ToApp

-ToApp supports two input modes: one is to enter a URL (convert an online website into an app), and the other is to import local files.
+ToApp supports two input modes: entering a URL to convert an online website into an app, or importing local files.
 We're using the second one today.

 On ToApp's create page, choose "Local Files" mode.
 You'll then see two options: